cocotools/CoCoTools/cocotools/coords/README.txt

 alphabetically for easier reading.
 Format is tab-separated, unlike the other files in this directory, which are comma-separated.

-gold_standard_template.csv: This is the template from which to start the integration of the labels from INCF and CoCoMac.
+standard_labels_template.csv: This is the template from which to start the integration of the labels from INCF and CoCoMac.

-gold_standard_rsb.csv: This is just what you'd expect; it has all the appropriate columns filled in and should be good to go: there are 97 entries.
+standard_labels.csv: This is just what you'd expect; it has all the appropriate columns filled in and should be good to go: there are 97 entries.
 Check out the comments for some supernodes I arbitrarily assigned to a subnode's coordinates (e.g. CoCoMac's 10 I assigned to